-Benjamin Steege joined the Department of Music as Assistant Professor in Spring 2012, having previously taught at Stony Brook University.
-He specializes in the history of music theory in the nineteenth and twentieth centuries, with particular attention to musical and scientific modernisms, the history of psychology, and the history of listening.
-He has been a research fellow of the Alexander von Humboldt Foundation (2010-11) and recipient of an Alvin H. Johnson AMS 50 Dissertation Fellowship (2005-06), and served on the editorial board of Music Theory Spectrum (2009-12).
-His book Helmholtz and the Modern Listener (Cambridge) was published in 2012, and he is currently working on a second book project on aesthetic and ethical issues surrounding the contest between psychological and anti-psychological views of music in the twentieth century.
+Benjamin Steege joined the Department of Music as Assistant Professor in 2012, having previously taught at Stony Brook University.
+He specializes in the history of music theory in the nineteenth and twentieth centuries, with particular attention to early modernism, the history of psychology, and the history of listening.
+His work has been supported recently by research fellowships from the Alexander von Humboldt Foundation (2010-11), the National Endowment for the Humanities (2014-15), and the Radcliffe Institute for Advanced Study (2014-15).
+He is Associate Editor of the journal, History of Humanities, and previously served on the editorial board of Music Theory Spectrum (2009-12).
+His book, Helmholtz and the Modern Listener (Cambridge University Press, 2012), won the Emerging Scholar Award from the Society for Music Theory in 2014.
+His current project explores aesthetic and ethical issues surrounding the contest between psychological and anti-psychological views of music in the twentieth century.

 - Analysis of Tonal Music (G4360)

 - Topics in the History of Music Theory (G6300)